alonzi/CSInstitute/README.md

 * Look at how much info you could absorb quickly through the image / if you already know the town then the text directions are all you need. [ not a question ]

 ## Last tidbit (totally a bonus)
 * One more piece of terminology: When I said "already know the town", there is a machine learning analog, that is called training a model.
 If I didn't know Charlottesville I would have no idea how to get anywhere (you should see my parents when they visit, they are from Chicago, they are used to a grid).
-In the same way, if google maps was not trained then it would have horrendous results.
+In the same way, if google maps was not trained then it would have about as much luck as my parents.

 # Goals